nfallen/Regex-to-DFA-Constructor/README.md

 Execution:

 The program is executed from Main.hs.
-Here the user will be able to entire a regular expression and choose whether to derive a DFA for this expression via the thompson or brzozowski construction.
+Here the user will be able to enter a regular expression and choose whether to derive a DFA for this expression via the thompson or brzozowski construction.
 If the regular expression is successfully parsed and the DFA is successfully created, the user will be able to enter a string to see if it is accepted by the DFA.
 Here the user will also have the option of simply executing